jakatsa/Flatacuties/ReadMe.md

 A modern web browser (Google Chrome, Firefox, Safari, etc.)
-A local server (you can use tools like JSON Server to mock the backend)
+A local server (you can use tools like JSON Server to mock the backend) Enusre to start db.json using json-server --watch db.json so that the app runs created by Joe akatsa